Yelp/paasta/docs/source/workflow.rst

 Cleanup
 -------
-`cleanup_marathon_jobs <cleanup_marathon_jobs.html>`_ gets rid of Marathon jobs that don't need to be running anymore, e.g. the Green version in a Blue/Green deployment once the Blue side is deemed stable.
+`cleanup_marathon_jobs <cleanup_marathon_jobs.html>`_ gets rid of Marathon jobs that don't need to be running anymore.
+This should be rare, like if you change a service's name or manually delete a ``paasta-[clustername]`` git branch, but is a useful safety net in case a task escapes.

 `cleanup_marathon_orphaned_containers
 <cleanup_marathon_orphaned_containers.html>`_ reaps containers that get lost in